fflewddur/tivolibre/README.md

     java -jar tivo-libre.jar -i input.TiVo -o output.mpg -m 0123456789

+To view the full list of options, use the -h command-line parameter:

+    java -jar tivo-libre.jar -h

 # API Usage
 The tivo-libre.jar file exposes the TivoDecoder class.
 TivoDecoder requires an InputStream, an OutputStream, and a String representing the MAK associated with the InputStream.
 Call the decode() method to start the coding process; decode() is a blocking method that returns true on success and false on failure.